cys10107/HeightenedCause/README.md

 # HeightenedCause

  This is my first relatively big programming project.
 A 2D game based on C++ and Openframeworks.
-All the colision and gravity system is written by me.

 ## How to play